Hollow Knight: Development

 To create the game's art, Gibson's hand-drawn sketches were scanned directly into the game engine, creating a "vivid sense of place".
 The developers decided to "keep it simple" in order to prevent the development time from becoming extremely protracted.
 The complexity of the world was based on Metroid, which allows players to become disoriented and lost, focusing on the enjoyment of finding one's way.
 Only basic signs are placed throughout the world to direct players to important locations.
-The largest design challenge for the game was creating the mapping system and finding a balance between not divulging the world's secrets while not being too player-unfriendly.
+The largest design challenge was creating the mapping system and finding a balance between not divulging the world's secrets while not being too player-unfriendly.

-Hollow Knight was revealed on Kickstarter in November 2014, seeking a "modest" sum of A$35,000.
-The game passed this goal, raising more than A$57,000 from 2,158 backers, allowing its scope to be expanded and another developer to be hired—technical director David Kazi—as well as composer Christopher Larkin.
+Hollow Knight was revealed on Kickstarter in November 2014, with a goal of A$35,000.
+The game passed this goal, raising more than A$57,000 from 2,158 backers, allowing its scope to be expanded and another developer to be hired—technical director David Kazi—as well as composer Christopher Larkin, and marketing and publishing manager Matthew Griffin.

 The game reached a beta state in September 2015 and continued to achieve numerous stretch goals to add in more content after an engine switch from Stencyl to Unity.

 Release

-Hollow Knight was officially released for Windows on 24 February 2017, with versions for Linux and macOS being released on 11 April of the same year.
+Hollow Knight was released for Windows on 24 February 2017, with versions for Linux and macOS being released on 11 April of the same year.

 The Nintendo Switch version of Hollow Knight was announced in January 2017 and released on 12 June 2018.
-Team Cherry originally planned to make their game available on the Wii U. Development of the Wii U version began in 2016, alongside the PC version, and it eventually shifted to Switch.
+Team Cherry originally planned to make it available on the Wii U. Development of the Wii U version began in 2016, alongside the PC version, and it eventually shifted to the Nintendo Switch following the Wii U's discontinuation.
 The creators of Hollow Knight worked with another Australian developer, Shark Jump Studios, to speed up the porting process.
 Initially, Team Cherry planned the Switch version to arrive "not too long after the platform's launch"; subsequently they delayed it to early 2018.
 A release date was not announced until the Nintendo Direct presentation at E3 2018 on 12 June 2018, when it was unveiled the game would be available later that day via Nintendo eShop.

 Versions for PlayStation 4 and Xbox One were released as Hollow Knight: Voidheart Edition on 25 September 2018.

-An official Hollow Knight Piano Collections sheet music book and album was released in 2019 by video game music label Materia Collective, arranged by David Peacock and performed by Augustine Mayuga Gonzales.
+A Hollow Knight Piano Collections sheet music book and album was released in 2019 by video game music label Materia Collective, arranged by David Peacock and performed by Augustine Mayuga Gonzales.